What Does Raccoon Poop Look Like?

 RACCOON POOP ON DECK

-Those raccoons in your neighbourhood can easily make your deck their latrine site and will often come there to poop.
+Those raccoons in your neighborhood can easily make your deck their latrine site and will often come there to poop.
 You may notice a sizeable pile of poop with visible wet spots on your deck.

 Raccoon poop can pose a great threat to your health and those of your loved ones, including your pets.
 The poop often contains a lot of infectious organisms, and those organisms don’t easily die off with time.

-Cleaning raccoon feces on your deck is not as simple as it sounds.
+Cleaning raccoon poop on your deck is not as simple as it sounds.
 Although you may be able to do it yourself, it’s preferable to call a professional because there’s a significant risk of infection, especially if you aren’t properly kitted and don’t have the right disposal materials.

 But if you must do it yourself, make sure you wear a face mask, protective clothing, disposable hand gloves, and rubber boots.
 After packing the feces, clean the area thoroughly with hot soapy water.